 Stephen joined as a Non Executive Director of Living Streets Services in Q1 of 2020

 Christopher Martin, Trustee

-Christopher is a fully qualified Urban Designer and Planner, with over 12 years’ experience designing and leading complex urban projects, focusing on public realm, streets and transport.
+Christopher is a fully qualified Urban Designer and Planner, with over 12 years’ experience designing and leading complex urban projects, focussing on public realm, streets and transport.

 He truly believes cities are central to our successful future, and we need them to evolve sustainably and function efficiently, so that all citizens and governments can reap the many benefits they provide.
 This is why he focuses his expertise on delivering streets, public realm, and transport as catalysts for social inclusion and connectedness, environmental sustainability, enjoyment, and city life.

 In addition to project work, he is a member of the ‘Urban Design Group’ Executive Committee and Editorial Board, and has been a guest-lecturer and tutor at The Bartlett School of Planning and Architecture for a number of years.

 Susan joined Living Streets Services as a non executive Director in early 2020 and is a communications and business development professional with over twenty years' experience.
 An accomplished commercial manager and team leader, she has successfully marketed both products and services in the private and public sectors for the organisations she has worked for, and with others to achieve mutual gain.
 She has worked both in the UK and internationally.

 She is currently Head of Marketing, Communications and Business Development for a group of businesses in the UK pensions industry.
 She is currently based in Scotland.

 Susan has a keen interest in active travel.
 She no longer owns a car, preferring to travel by bike and public transport.
 This decision is driven by a belief in a cleaner, safer shared environment, and a hope not to contribute more than necessary to the global climate emergency.

 Jonathan Morley, Trustee